Meriem4d/4d-for-ios/docs/Actions-DefineFirstAction.md

 ```

-Build and Run you app and there you go!
-Your **Done action** is available when you swipe left a cell in Listform, as well as when you click on the **generic action button** in the navigation bar of the Detail form.
+Build and Run you app... and there you go!
+Your **Done action** is available when you swipe a cell of the Listform on the left, as well as when you click on the **generic action button** in the navigation bar of the Detail form.

 ![Done action](assets/en/actions/Entity-action-Done.png)